MMarco94/Kadrekka/README.md

 **Katrekka** provides constants for the first 20 (`vint`) numbers.
 For example:
 ```
-ingannoDellaCadrega(vün + dü lÈUn trì) // Asserts that 1 + 2 == 3
+ingannoDellaCadrega(vün + dü lÈ trì) // Asserts that 1 + 2 == 3
 ```

 #### La Bella La Và Al Fosso
-**Katrekka** provides the lines of the "La Bella La Và Al Fosso" in the `laBellaLaVàAlFosso` variable.
+**Katrekka** provides the lines of the "La Bella La Và Al Fosso" in the `laBellaLaVàAlFosso` constant.
 If you need them to repeat indefinitely (for example, to generate a Lorem Ipsum text), you can use the included infinite sequence `laBellaLaVàSempreAlFosso`.

 For example, to keep singing until `transilvaniaLiberaDaiMeridionali()`, you can use:
 ```
 laBellaLaVàSempreAlFosso
-    .takeWhile { !transilvaniaLiberaDaiMeridionali() }
+    .takeUntil { transilvaniaLiberaDaiMeridionali() }
     .forEach { siga(it) }
 ```